akezasaloi/class-methods-python/README.md

 ### Freeze/Unfreeze Account
 Methods to freeze and unfreeze the account for security reasons.
 ### Set Minimum Balance
 A method to enforce a minimum balance requirement.
+You cannot withdraw if your balance is less than this amount.
+### Close Account:
-You cannot withdraw if your balance is less than this amount.Close Account: Method to close the account and set all balances to zero and empty all transactions.
+A method to close the account and set all balances to zero and empty all transactions.